BlockchainCommons/law-and-advocacy/_pages/README.md

 **Blockchain Commons** advocates for the creation of open, interoperable, secure & compassionate digital infrastructure, to enable people to control their own digital destiny and to maintain their human dignity online.
 Much of our work is technical, focused on the creation and use of interoperable specifications, but other work is legislative, because creating a legal foundation for self-sovereign control of digital assets and identity online is just as important as building that technical foundation.

+## Current Initiatives

+* **3/17/26.** We are co-organizing [Global Digital Collaboration Conference 2026](https://globaldigitalcollaboration.org/).
+For more see [our announcement](https://www.blockchaincommons.com/news/gdc-organizers/).
+If you want to suggest topics or receive invitations [let us know](mailto:team@blockchaincommons.com).

 ## Major Articles

 _A lot of our recent advocacy articles focuses on overidentification, which can literally be an existential danger for many._